Trump slams Obama over not crossing 'red line' in Syria with 'Animal Assad'

 White House Homeland Security Advisor Tom Bossert told ABC's "This Week" that another possible strike on Syria is "not off the table" after the latest apparent chemical attack.

-Bossert said that Trump's national security team has been reviewing photos of the incident, and that it's a "serious problem.
+Bossert said that Trump's national security team has been reviewing photos of the incident, and that it's a "serious problem."

+Vice President Mike Pence said on Twitter he's "closely monitoring" the likely chemical attack.

+"We condemn in the strongest possible terms the assault on innocent lives, including children.
+The Assad regime & its backers MUST END their barbaric behavior," Pence said.
+"As POTUS said, big price to pay for those responsible!"

 The Syrian government and its ally, Russia, denied any involvement in the alleged gas attack.
 Maj.
 Gen. Yuri Yevtushenko was quoted by Russian news agencies on Sunday as saying Russia was prepared to send specialists to Douma to "confirm the fabricated nature" of the reports.